Set Up the Database Connection

 Follow the Database Security References lesson recommendations to make your database more secure.

-The DBUpdater tool does not support a scenario when multiple Object Space Providers are used (see How to: Use Both Entity Framework 6 and XPO in a Single Application).
-Refer to the Updating the database when multiple persistent Object Space Providers are used ticket for possible workarounds.
+The DBUpdater tool does not support a scenario when an application uses multiple Object Space Providers.
+The following help topic describes the workarounds for this scenario: Updating the database when multiple persistent Object Space Providers are used.